Protocol for Remote Viewing of Hearings

 3. For some hearings (including remote hearings), the Court may permit litigants, the media and/or public to view the hearing remotely.
 Those permitted to view a hearing remotely do so by using either Virtual Meeting Room (VMR), a web browser-based videoconferencing system supported by the Ministry of Justice and Spark, or by using Microsoft Teams (Teams), a meeting solution that uses an internet browser or the Teams app.

 4. If you wish to apply to view a hearing remotely, you should contact the Registry of the relevant Court by email or telephone.
+The request should be made before 1 pm on the working day before the hearing.
 Details of the Courts’ email addresses and telephone numbers can be found here.

 5. To view the hearing on a computer or laptop, you will need to be able to connect using the following: